Investigation of Medium Modifications to $^{12}$C Structure Functions in the Resonance Region

-In the shadowing region ($x < 0.1$) a decrease of the gluon distributions in nuclei would yield a trend in the opposite direction with $R_C<R_D$.
-The only region where we measure $R_C<R_D$ is in our lowest $x$ data at $x$=0.15 and $Q^2$=0.5 GeV$^2$.
-For $x>0.3$ the contribution to $R$ are primarily from target mass corrections and the gluon contribution is small.
-Therefore, these models \cite{Armesto:2010tg} predict $R_A=R_D$ for most of the the $x$ region of our measurements.
-Theoretical calculations \cite{Ericson:2002ep} of the effect of the Fermi motion on the longitudinal structure function also predict a very small difference with $R_C$ is larger that $R_D$ by only 5\% for $x>0.4$.
+The average values of $\Delta R = R_C-R_D$ and $R_D$ over the region $1.5\le W^2\le4.75$ GeV$^2$ are shown in table \ref{tab:ave}, for $Q^2$ values of 0.5, 0.8, 1.25, 1.75, 2.25, 2.75, 3.25, and 3.75 GeV$^2$, respectively.
 The values and uncertainties of the points and error bars shown in the figures are included as supplementary materials \cite{Supplemental}.

-A large value of $R$ could be an indication of bosonic constituents (pions).
-In the model of Berger and Coester \cite{Berger:1984na} pions in nuclei are responsible for the ratio of the deep inelastic cross section on nuclei as compared to cross sections on free nucleons (especially a rise at {\it small} $x$) reported by the EMC collaboration.
+Values of $\Delta R >$ 0 could be an indication of bosonic constituents (pions).
+In the model of Berger and Coester \cite{Berger:1984na}, pions in nuclei are responsible for the ratio of the deep inelastic cross section on nuclei as compared to cross sections on free nucleons (especially a rise at {\it small} $x$) reported by the EMC collaboration.
 However, a subsequent publication by the Rochester-MIT-SLAC collaboration \cite{Bodek:1983qn,Bodek:1983ec,Gomez:1993ri} showed that actually, there is a drop below unity in the ratio of $\sigma_A/\sigma_D$ at {\it small} $x$ (subsequently confirmed by the EMC collaboration).
 In addition, meson clouds in nuclei would imply an enhancement of antiquarks in the nucleus which has been ruled out by Drell-Yan experiments on nuclear targets \cite{Alde:1990im}.
-In a model by Miller~\cite{Miller:2001yf} pions in nuclei enhance the $F_L^A/F_L^D$ ratio at low $Q^2$ and {\it moderate and large} $x$.
-However, the model predicts the largest effect to appear in a region near the peak of the $\Delta(1232)$ which is obscured by the large contribution from quasielastic (Fig.~\ref{fig:Fig3}), making it difficult to draw firm conclusions.
-Additionally, the model is not able to describe our $F_L^C - F_L^D$ at higher $Q^2$ values.